 (a) The Committee shall consist of nineteen members, each residing or having a principal place of business in the City of New York, all of whom shall be appointed by the Mayor.
-The Mayor shall select nine members, including the Chairperson who shall serve in that capacity at the pleasure of the Mayor, and, in the Mayor's discretion, including a Vice Chairperson who shall serve in that capacity at the pleasure of the Mayor.
-The Chief Judge of the New York Court of Appeals shall nominate four members for appointment to the committee by the Mayor.
-The Presiding Justices of the Appellate Division of the First and Second Judicial Departments each shall nominate two members for appointment to the Committee by the Mayor.
-Two deans of law schools within the City of New York shall each nominate one member for appointment to the Committee by the Mayor, with authority to nominate rotating annually among eligible deans.
-If the Mayor decides not to appoint any person nominated by the Chief Judge, a Presiding Justice or dean, he shall notify the Presiding Justice or dean who made the nomination to submit the name of another nominee.
-All members shall serve for terms of two years.
-Notwithstanding the foregoing, the members first appointed shall serve until December 31, 2003.
-Vacancies in the Committee shall be filled in the same manner as initial appointments, and a member filling a vacancy shall serve for the remainder of the unexpired term.
-Any member of the Committee may be removed by the Mayor for cause.

-(b) Members of the Committee shall be selected in order to ensure that only candidates with the highest qualifications shall be nominated for appointment to judicial office.
-Members of the Committee shall be selected with due consideration for broad community and borough representation.
-The membership shall include men and women, and members of minority and other groups, who are qualified to perform the functions of the Committee.

-(c) No person shall be considered by the Committee for judicial office while serving as a member of the Committee or within one year thereafter.
+The Mayor shall select nine members including the Chairperson who shall serve in that capacity at the pleasure of the Mayor and, in the Mayor's discretion, including one or more Vice Chairperson who shall serve in that capacity at the pleasure of the Mayor.
+The Chief Judge of the New York Court of Appeals shall nominate four members for appointment to the Committee by the Mayor.
+The Presiding Justices of the Appellate Division for the First and Second Judicial Departments shall nominate two members for appointment to the Committee by the Mayor.
+Two deans of law schools within the City of New York shall each nominate rotating biannually among eligible deans.
+If the Mayor decides not to appoint any person nominated by the Chief Judge, a Presiding Justice or dean, he shall notify the Chief Judge, Presiding Justice or dean who made the nomination, to submit the name of another nominee.
+All members shall serve for a term of two years.
+Notwithstanding the foregoing, the members first appointed shall serve until December 31, 2015.
+Vacancies in the Committee shall be filled in the same manner as initial appointments and a member filling a vacancy shall serve for the remainder of the unexpired term.
+Any member of the Committee may be removed by the Mayor for cause. (b) Members of the Committee shall be selected in order to ensure that only candidates with the highest qualifications shall be nominated for appointment to judicial office.
+Members of the Committee shall be selected with due consideration for broad community and borough representation, the membership shall include men and women and members of minority and other groups, who are qualified to perform the functions of the Committee. (c) No person shall be considered by the Committee for judicial office while serving as a member of the Committee or within one year thereafter.
 Section 6.
 Confidentiality.

-All Committee communications concerning the judicial qualifications of candidates shall be made and held in confidence, except such communications as the Committee may submit to the Mayor or receive at public hearings, or as otherwise may be necessary and proper to the conduct of Committee proceedings.
+All Committee communications concerning judicial qualifications of candidates shall be made and held in confidence, except such communication as the Committee may submit to the Mayor or receive at public hearings, or as otherwise may be necessary and proper to the conduct of Committee proceedings.
 Section 7.
 Committee Action Procedure.

-The Committee may adopt such procedures and policies as it may deem appropriate to its functions, including standards for evaluating the best qualified candidates for nomination, and criteria for recommending the reappointment of incumbent judges.
+The Committee may adopt such procedures and policies as it may deem appropriate to its functions including standards for evaluating the best qualified candidates for nomination, and criteria for recommending the reappointment of incumbent judges.
 Section 8.
 Financing and Staff.

-(a) Members of the Committee shall receive no compensation for their service as members.

-(b) The Committee shall be provided with paid staff and sufficient facilities to carry its functions, including the thorough investigation of the qualifications of all candidates for judicial office.

-(c) Members of the Committee and its staff shall be reimbursed for necessary expenses incurred in connection with the responsibilities of the Committee.
+(a) Members of the Committee shall receive no compensation for their service as members. (b) The Committee shall be provided with paid staff and sufficient facilities to carry its functions, including the thorough investigation of the qualifications of all candidates for judicial office. (c) Members of the Committee and its staff shall be reimbursed for necessary expenses incurred in connection with the responsibilities of the Committee.
 Section 9.
+Counsel to the Mayor.

-Deputy Mayor for Legal Affairs.
-The Deputy Mayor for Legal Affairs shall maintain liaison with and review the activities of the Committee, and shall advise the Mayor and the Committee regarding measures which may enhance the ability of the Committee to consider the best qualified candidates for judicial nomination.
+The Office of the Counsel to the Mayor shall maintain liaison with and review the activities of the Committee and shall advise the Mayor and the Committee regarding measures which may enhance the ability of the Committee to consider the best qualified candidates for judicial nomination.
 Section 10.
 Prior Order Revoked.

-Executive Order No. 10, dated July 20, 1994 hereby is repealed, and the Committee on the Judiciary established thereunder hereby is abolished.
+Executive Order No. 8 dated March 4, 2002 hereby is repealed and the Mayor's Advisory Committee on the Judiciary established thereunder hereby is abolished.
 Section 11.
 Effective Date.

 This Order shall take effect immediately.